 To enroll in our school psychology program, please submit an application and pay the application fees.
 Applications are due January 15, 2021.
 As part of the application process, you will be asked to submit a personal statement.
 The personal statement should describe your experiences in working with children and individuals from diverse backgrounds, interest in school psychology as a career, professional goals and personal strengths.
 On campus interviews typically take place in February.
 You will also need to include:

 - Three letters of reference, preferably from faculty.
 One employer may be substituted for a faculty member.
 Letters of recommendation should address experiences that demonstrate a readiness for graduate level academic work; communication skills (oral and written); maturity, independence and ability to work with others; ability to work with children and youth; and interest and motivation for pursuing a career in school psychology.
-Please mail directly to Admissions.
+Please email your references to firstname.lastname@example.org.